fal-works/sneaker/README.md

 assert(array.pop() == "c");
 ```

-There might also be other problems, expecially with complex expressions.
+There might also be other problems, especially with complex expressions.

 ## Usage > Logging